 Especially with the increasing importance of artificial intelligence (AI) and machine learning, it makes far more sense to write texts for humans - not machines.

 Google works hard to understand and interpret texts in the right context.
 In order to make your texts as relevant as possible, it makes sense to use WFD*IDF tools in addition to keyword research to find keywords that are in the context of the respective topic.
 Semantic keywords in particular can be read out simply and easily using a tool such as the LSIGraph tool.

-Another tool that is ideal for the data-driven optimization of text content in my eyes is Surfer.
+Another tool that I believe is ideal for the data-driven optimization of text content Surfer.
 This takes into account both the ideal length of the content mentioned above as well as other relevant keywords.